-Township High School District 211 students have the opportunity to earn the Illinois State Seal of Biliteracy by demonstrating high levels of proficiency in English and an additional language.
+Township High School District 211 students can earn the Illinois State Seal of Biliteracy by demonstrating high levels of proficiency in English and an additional language.
 Students who earn the Illinois Seal of Biliteracy will have it indicated on their transcript.
-As of July 22, 2016 Illinois public universities will accept the State Seal of Biliteracy as equivalent to 2 years of foreign language coursework taken during high school if a student's high school transcript indicates that he or she received the State Seal of Biliteracy.
+As of July 22, 2016, Illinois public universities will accept the State Seal of Biliteracy as equivalent to 2 years of foreign language coursework taken during high school if a student's high school transcript indicates that he or she received the State Seal of Biliteracy.
 For more information on the Illinois State Seal of Biliteracy click here.

 English AND Additional Language

 - Earn an ACCESS composite score of at least 4.8 on ACCESS;

 - Earn the ACT college-ready benchmark for the English subject area test or achieve a composite score of at least 21 on the ACT;

 - Earn an Evidence-Based Reading and Writing score of at least 480 on the SAT;

 - Earn AP English Language and Composition exam score of 4;